[Virtual Event] IaCConf 2026: Real stories on how infra teams are keeping pace

 Managing Terraform with Spacelift

-Spacelift supports all Terraform FOSS features, and dynamic blocks are one of them, so you can easily use dynamic blocks and orchestrate your Terraform code with Spacelift.
+Spacelift supports all Terraform FOSS features.
+Dynami blocks are fully supported, so you can easily use them while orchestrating your Terraform code with Spacelift.

 With Spacelift, you get:

-• Stack dependencies to build multi-infrastructure automation workflows with dependencies, having the ability to build a workflow that, for example, generates your ec2 instances using Terraform and combines it with Ansible to configure them
+• Stack dependencies to build multi-infrastructure automation workflows.
+For example, you can build a workflow that generates your EC2 instances using Terraform and combines it with Ansible to configure them.

 Key points